 The public bursaries (MOE & CDC/CCC Bursaries) require at least 2-3 months processing time before submission for approval to the respective bursary awarders.
 The processing time for private bursaries varies as the assessment process includes interviews for shortlisted applicants before recommendations are made to the awarding organisation.

 The disbursement of the award differs for each bursary, depending on the designated use for education expenses, tuition fees, OIP or other expenses.
 Awardees may receive the funds directly from the bursary awarders or via SIT.
-These funds could be disbursed to the student via cheque or be used to deduct/offset outstanding school fees.
+These funds could be disbursed to the student via direct credit or be used to deduct/offset outstanding school fees.
 Students will be informed of the different outcomes accordingly.

 The decision on how the study grant should be utilised depends on the options for use stipulated by the awarding organisations.

 You may approach the Admissions team for advice on the requirements of the different bursaries before applying.
-Success of the application depends on whether the eligibility criteria and expectations of the Bursary/Grant are met.
+Success of the application depends on whether the eligibility criteria and expectations of the Bursary/Grant sponsors/donors are met.

 Please refer here for more information on the various awards and the application periods.